Horizon4/final-project-horizon/doc/sprint2/sprint2.md

 -	Progress bar
 -	Navigation bar
 -	Showing flights and hotels in itineraries
--	Navbar should have “View” “Create” “Recommendations” and “Logout” (Howard is taking care of this ☺)
+-	Navbar should have “View” “Create” “Recommendations” and “Logout”
 -	How the dashboard should look like
   Has completed itineraries when “View” is selected with a “+” somewhere (for next sprint)
 -	When “create” is chosen, then there is a progress bar at the bottom with: